noaione/yuusha-shoukan-ln/sources/v14/chapter5.md

 [...]

 It’s because Lilia-san is completely right.
 No, it’s not like I don’t want to lend her money...
-But as a friend, though it may just be for argument’s sake,I think Lunamaria-san’s strange behaviors should be stopped.
+But as a friend, though it may just be for argument’s sake, I think Lunamaria-san’s strange behaviors should be stopped.

 [...I think you should calm down for a bit, Lunamaria-san.]